mondem0/roblox-codex-test/README.md

 1. **Create an Assets folder**: Inside `ReplicatedStorage`, add a `Folder` named **`Assets`**.
 Within it, create two folders: **`Towers`** and **`Enemies`**.
 2. **Tower models**:
    * Parent each custom tower `Model` to `ReplicatedStorage/Assets/Towers` and name it after the `ModelName` field in [`TowerConfigs.lua`](ReplicatedStorage/Modules/Config/TowerConfigs.lua) (defaults: `Archer`, `Cannon`, `FrostMage`).
-   * Include a `Base` part (set as `PrimaryPart`, anchored, centered on the ground), a `Head` part that pivots toward enemies, and a thin `Barrel` part pointing along the head’s negative Z-axis.
-Anchor every part and disable collisions so placement remains smooth.
+   * Include a `Base` part (set as `PrimaryPart`, anchored, centered on the ground), plus a `Head` assembly that pivots toward enemies.
+The `Head` can be a single `Part` **or** a `Model` that contains multiple pieces; just make sure the model’s `PrimaryPart` is the piece that should rotate.
+Keep every child anchored (or welded to the pivot) so the script can reposition them together.
+   * Add a thin `Barrel` `Part` that sticks out of the front of the head.
+You can leave it as a sibling of the head or parent it under the head model—the server will locate it automatically.
+Aim the barrel down the head’s negative Z-axis so it points forward when the tower spawns.
+   * Anchor every part and disable collisions so placement remains smooth.
 3. **Enemy models**:
    * Parent each enemy `Model` to `ReplicatedStorage/Assets/Enemies` using the names in [`EnemyConfigs.lua`](ReplicatedStorage/Modules/Config/EnemyConfigs.lua) (`Grunt`, `Runner`, `Tank`).
    * Provide a `HumanoidRootPart` (or assign a `PrimaryPart`) centered on the character plus a `Head` part.
 Anchor all geometry and disable collisions so enemies glide along the path.